Verina F. Que

 About me:

-I am a fifth-year doctoral candidate in Quantitative Marketing at Rotman School of Management, University of Toronto.
+I am a sixth-year doctoral candidate in Quantitative Marketing at Rotman School of Management, University of Toronto.
+I am on the 2024-25 academic job market.

 Besides my research routine, I have been dancing ballet since I was 4.
 I go snowboarding in winters and hiking in summers.